Turkey summons Swedish envoy for protests against Erdogan - ExBulletin

 Turkey summons Swedish envoy for protests against Erdogan

-The ministry shared Turkey’s reaction to anti-Erdogan protests staged by supporters of Syria’s Kurdish People’s Protection Units (YPG) and the banned Kurdistan Workers’ Party (PKK) in the capital Stockholm on Wednesday.
-Swedish, reported the semi-official Anadolu agency citing anonymous diplomatic testimony. according to sources, Xinhua news agency reported.
+The ministry shared Turkey’s reaction to anti-Erdogan protests staged by supporters of the Syrian Kurdish People’s Protection Units (YPG) and the banned Kurdistan Workers’ Party (PKK) in the Swedish capital Stockholm on Wednesday. , reported the semi-official Anadolu Agency citing anonymous diplomatic testimony. according to sources, Xinhua news agency reported.

 The ambassador was informed that Ankara condemns and protests against “this heinous act” and demands that such acts are not allowed, according to the report.